 Attend events by visionary speakers, practitioners and thought leaders who have the knowledge, lived experience and passion to leave you with actionable insights that fuel your organization’s social finance and impact investing journey.

 Engage in some serious networking and learning with your peers.
-Deepen and broaden your professional networks in order to boost knowledge, collaborate and improve your capacity to advance social finance and impact investing.
+Use Braindate to broaden your professional networks in order to boost knowledge, collaborate and improve your capacity to advance social finance and impact investing.

 Start the conversation and participate in discussing innovative ideas that have the potential to change your organization, your community and the world.
 SFF 2023 gives you the unique opportunity to do just that.